 Of course, if a Sanskrit author is very skilled, there may be subtle implications to the arrangement of words that need to be teased out.
 The power of words to communicate what they do not explicitly say is called dhvani in Sanskrit.
 But dhvani is only operative in certain kinds of literary works (it is generally assumed to be present only when the author intended it, as in erotically suggestive poetry).* This is not the same as multiple meanings, and certainly does not imply that any meaning the reader chooses is valid.
 The reader would need to be fluent in Sanskrit grammatical rules to translate correctly.

 However, some Sanskrit authors make use of another literary device, called śleṣa or paronomasia.
-This is something like punning or double entendre (but is not necessarily humorous) -- the author chooses multivalent/polysemous words such one reads the sentence one way at first, then realizes that there is a whole different way to read the same sentence.
+This is something like punning or double entendre (but is not necessarily humorous) -- the author chooses multivalent/polysemous words such that one reads the sentence one way at first, then realizes that there is a whole different way to read the same sentence.
 Some clue alerts the reader to this secondary reading.
-The secondary reading is coherent and intended by the author.
-Let's illustrate this by way of the most famous example in classical Tantrik literature, that of Abhinvagupta's "signature verse" with which he begins his Tantrāloka, his Tantrasāra, and other works.
+The secondary reading is coherent and intended by the author, or else it’s not paronomasia.
+Let’s illustrate this by way of the most famous example in classical Tantrik literature, that of Abhinvagupta’s “signature verse” with which he begins his Tantrāloka, his Tantrasāra, and other works.

 bharita-tanuś ca pañca-mukha-gupta-rucir janakaḥ |